-Gertrude, a Londoner, was our first MMM from England; she entered the then infant Congregation on September 30th 1937 and was among the first group of novices in Collon.
+Gertrude, a Londoner, was our first MMM from England.
+She entered the then infant congregation on 30 September 1937 and was among the first group of novices in Collon.
 She had been a member of the Grail beforehand.

-After completing Midwifery training she was missioned to Nigeria where she worked mostly in the Calabar Province, in Anua, the clinics, and in Use Abat, pioneering in many ways.
+After completing midwifery training she was missioned to Nigeria where she worked mostly in Calabar Province, in Anua, and in Use Abat, pioneering in many ways.

 She returned to Ireland from 1957 to 1959 and nursed in Clonmel and Waterford.
 In 1959 she was re-assigned to Nigeria, and worked in Akpa Utong until 1968.